annetutil/annet/docs/usage/tutorial.rst

       with route(number=10) as rule:
           rule.allow()

-Ok, what else?
-We should configure IGP to provide connectivity between loopbacks!
-Unfortunately mesh doesn't support any protocols except BGP for now (2025q1).
-We need to assign IP addresses to interfaces and create new generator for ISIS protocol.
+What else?
+We need to configure an IGP to provide connectivity between loopbacks!
+Unfortunately, the mesh doesn't support any protocols except BGP for now (2025q1).
+We need to assign IP addresses to interfaces and create a new generator for the ISIS protocol.

-Let's assign IP addresses follow the table:
+Let's assign IP addresses following the table:

 +--------+------------------+
 | Router |   Eth2 address   |